 The CGI Procurement Policy governs the behaviour of all CGI members who require goods or services from suppliers.
-One of its key purposes is to support compliance with CGI's legal, regulatory, ethical, labour, human rights and CSR obligations.
+One of its key purposes is to support compliance with CGI's legal, regulatory, ethical, labour, human rights and obligations as a responsible business.

 The Policy defines the responsibilities of members in relation to procurement activities and outlines that members must adhere to all CGI policies and processes that relate to suppliers and must conduct procurement activities in accordance with CGI's standards of business ethics - as outlined in the Code of Ethics and Business Conduct.
-Any violation of this Policy may result in administrative and/or disciplinary action by CGI, including termination.
+Any violation of this policy may result in administrative and/or disciplinary action by CGI, including termination.